salvador21fuster/bubbles-xpress/replit.md

 ### Label Printing Workflow

+**IMPORTANT: Web App Bluetooth Limitation**

+⚠️ **Browser-based web applications CANNOT directly connect to Bluetooth thermal printers like the Phomemo M220.**

+This is a fundamental browser limitation:
+- Web Bluetooth API has extremely limited support for printer protocols
+- No browser supports the Bluetooth profiles required for thermal printers
+- iOS Safari and many mobile browsers completely block Web Bluetooth
+- Direct Bluetooth printing REQUIRES a native mobile app (iOS/Android)

+**Current Web App Workflow:**
+1. Server generates HMAC-signed QR labels via `/api/orders/:id/label-qr`
+2. Driver views 70×70mm label preview (203 DPI) with QR code and order details
+3. Driver downloads label as PNG image using the download button
+4. Driver prints label using one of these methods:
+   - Official Phomemo app (connects via Bluetooth to print the downloaded image)
+   - Any standard printer via browser print dialog
+   - Device's native print system

+**Future Native Mobile App:**
+Direct Bluetooth printing will be implemented using `react-native-ble-plx` and printer SDKs when building the React Native version.

+**Security:**
-The web application generates HMAC-signed QR labels server-side, which drivers can preview and download as 70x70mm PNG images.
-These labels can then be printed using the official Phomemo app (via Bluetooth) or any standard printer.
-A future native mobile app will implement direct Bluetooth printing using `react-native-ble-plx` and printer SDKs.
-QR codes are secured with server-side HMAC signatures and timestamp validation for expiration.
+QR codes are secured with server-side HMAC signatures (`QR_SECRET`) and timestamp validation for 24-hour expiration.

 ### Deployment Architecture